-Mr Ibis, Caretaker, is responsible for the security of the school site in and out of school hours.
+Mr Ibis, Caretaker, is responsible for the arrangements for periodic site inspections as well as security of the school and boarding site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.